 Cut to Suit

-Building on your pattern cutting and production skills students, you will be introduced to a range of techniques practiced in both mass market and bespoke tailoring.
+Building on your pattern cutting and production skills you have learnt in year one, you will be introduced to a range of techniques practiced in Ready to Wear collections.
 Researching into historical and contemporary designer tailored garments will provide you with an invaluable knowledge of fabric choice, internal construction techniques, pattern and finishing.
 Using the skills acquired through studio workshop teaching, you will be able to reproduce a tailored product, testing the theory behind the taught tailored principles.

 You select one of the following options:

-Industry placement: enables you to undertake a five to eight week self-initiated work placement that is relevant to their potential career direction and contributes to the fulfilment of the course aims and objectives.
+1. Industry placement: enables you to undertake a self-initiated work placement that is relevant to their potential career direction and contributes to the fulfilment of the course aims and objectives.

 This unit provides space to consider the research and inquiry options available to you in the final year, and evaluate your future direction.
 Through exploration of a subject area related to either broader contextual issues, or a concern within the industry you aspire to work in, you will develop appropriate research skills applicable to your final year of study.